Grawler/DeezerTools/README.md

 - Added requirements.txt

+### 0.7:

+- Dictionary are output by alphabetical key order (i.e. the name of the playlist or artist)
+- While processing it'll notify you of the progress (x out x (x%))

 ## ToDo

 - File saving/loading so it doesn't have to cycle through the entire playlists collection
 - Check if playlist has changed in size and if not, ignored
-- Have some form of progress notification when scraping (xxx out of xxx)
 - Have a timer to see how long it takes
-- Scrape in alphabetical order
 - Also mention artist id while running
 - Implement extra sleeping in case of errors
 - Add datestamp to error log